a-khushal/gm.bio/readme.md

 ## gm.bio

-Minimal workspace with a Solana Anchor program and a Next.js frontend.
+gm.bio is an on-chain link-in-bio built on Solana with an Anchor program and a Next.js app.
+Create and update a public profile and your links directly on-chain, then view them in a simple web UI.
+Use it as a reference for building profile-driven Solana dApps.

 ### Requirements
 - Node.js 18+